Tears of Joy (song)

 "Tears of Joy" is a song by American recording artist Faith Evans.
-It was written and produced by Claude Kelly and Chuck Harmony for R&B Divas (2012), a compilation album led by Evans which featured the first season stars of the same-titled TV One reality series.
-Released as the album's first single, the soulful R&B ballad peaked at 79 on the US Billboard R&B/Hip-Hop Songs and number 18 on Billboard's R&B Songs chart.
+It was written and produced by Claude Kelly and Chuck Harmony and recorded by Evans for R&B Divas (2012), a compilation album led by the singer which featured the first season stars of the same-titled TV One reality series.
+An emotional piano-led R&B ballad, the song was released as the album's first single and peaked at 79 on the US Billboard R&B/Hip-Hop Songs and number 18 on Billboard's R&B Songs chart.

 Background

 "Tears of Joy" was composed and produced by Claude Kelly and Chuck Harmony.
 Evans described the song as "a great timeless R&B record" which puts her "in the mind of Gladys Knight meets Aretha Franklin.”
 In an interview with CBS Local, she further elaborated that it took social networking service Twitter for her to arrange a collaboration with Kelly.
 In fact, it was "Kelly who tweeted months ago: ‘Somebody tell Faith Evans I love her I want to work with her’,” she explained.
 “Two weeks later, we were in the studio and he played me this song and I’m like, 'Oh my god this is amazing I need this record'.”
 Speaking of its Grammy appeal, Evans commented, "Normally I wouldn’t say this, but I think I should be nominated.
 It feels funny saying that about myself.
 But my first single is just one of those songs.
 If I’m not nominated, the song writer Claude Kelly should be."